isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-proc-maps/c-sel-nodes.md

 ---
 description: Selecting a node by clicking it dims the other nodes so that you can more easily see the arrows to and from the highlighted node.
-seo-description: Selecting a node by clicking it dims the other nodes so that you can more easily see the arrows to and from the highlighted node.
-seo-title: Select a node
 solution: Analytics
 title: Select a node
 topic: Data workbench